dojo/web-editor/README.md

 ## Installation

-The package is typically instlaled using `npm`.
-The distrubition though comes with a version of `monaco-editor` that uses the current version of TypeScript.
-Therefore it is often better to use that included version than the version that is currently available, as it appears the general avaialable version lags behind in updating.
+The package is typically installed using `npm`.
+The distribution though comes with a version of `monaco-editor` that uses the current version of TypeScript.
+Therefore it is often better to use that included version than the version that is currently available, as it appears the general available version lags behind in updating.

 ## Licensing Information